 The MEF shall process the request against the preferences for this Enrolee (see pre-conditions) to determine how the Enrolee is to be provisioned.

-NOTE 4: The present specification does not define this processing.
+NOTE 4: The present document does not define this processing.

 If the Enrolee does not need to be remotely provisioned for certificate-based authentication with Enrolment Targets, then the MEF shall proceed to step 10.
-To remotely provision the Enrolee for certificate-based authentication with Enrolment Targets, the MEF shall compose a response with a payload containing the parameters and values shown in table 8.3.2.1-3.
+To remotely provision the Enrolee for certificate-based authentication with Enrolment Targets, the MEF shall compose a response with a payload containing the parameters and values shown in table 8.3.2.1-2.
 These parameters may be serialized using, for example, XML or JSON formats.